Editise/Editise/README.md

 If you would like to see further development of this tiny CMS then let us know by starring the project.

+This project is currently sponsored by https://adappt.ai and we are actively looking for more sponsors to abe able to add more free features

 This project is Open Source under MIT